 World Gardens - Butchart Garden, Victoria Island, British Columbia, Canada

-We had heard great things about Victoria and the famous Butchart Garden.
-However, Victoria, which is on Vancouver Island, can be challenging to visit from Vancouver, as there is no land connection.
-Sea Plane or Ferry are your only options.
-Therefore, on our first two visits to Vancouver we were disappointed in not being able to get to Victoria.
+We had heard great things about Victoria and the famous Butchart Gardens.
+However, Victoria, on Vancouver Island, can be challenging to visit from Vancouver because there is no land connection.
+A seaplane or a ferry is your only option.
+Therefore, on our first two visits to Vancouver, we were disappointed that we were unable to get to Victoria.

 To learn more about our trips to Canada please see our post Planning a Trip to Canada.